 Make a commitment to yourself.
 Declare that everything is under control and that tomorrow really is a new beginning™.

-As bankruptcy trustees, CAIRP (Canadian Association of Insolvency Professionals and Restructuring Professionals) members are highly respected insolvency professionals.
+As licensed insolvency trustees, CAIRP (Canadian Association of Insolvency Professionals and Restructuring Professionals) members are highly respected professionals.
 The trustee designation signifies years of in-depth study, work experience, competence and commitment to the highest of professional ethics and objectivity.
 In additional to being a trustee, approximately 95% of trustees are members of CAIRP.
 Chartered insolvency restructuring professionals (CIRPs) must maintain high standards of conduct and professionalism.

 The Rules of Professional Conduct (the Rules) which set these high standards are, first and foremost, to protect the public.
 Secondly, they are to ensure that we treat everyone with due respect, courtesy and integrity.